Brewers vs. Pirates Player Props Betting Odds

 Santana Stats

-- Santana has recorded a base hit in three games in a row.
-In his last five games he is hitting .400 with a double, two home runs, two walks and five RBI.
+- Santana has recorded at least one hit in four straight games.
+In his last five games he is hitting .455 with three doubles, three home runs and six RBI.

 Santana Recent Games